Mingkster22/Erlang_project/README.md

 # Overview

-This program is for learning a new language Rust, I have created a simple hang man game program.
-The program will be able to play simple hangman.
+This program is for learning a new language Erlang, I have created a simple pattern matching game program.
+The program will be able to play simple pattern matching.
 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

 - Visual studio code
-- std::io;
-- std::io::Write;
+- pattern_matching_game
-- rand::seq::SliceRandom;
+- [start_game/0]

 # Useful Websites